tbashor/dependency-injection-examples/README.md

 packages can be located anywhere but by convention they should be put in the `plugins` or `node_modules` directory.

-## During Development

-To restart the server when code changes, start the server with `npm run develop`.

-To run the entire test suite (lint and server unit tests), use `npm run test`.

-## Generating User Names
+## Use DI on the Server to Generate Names

-As players register for the game, the onboarding process will select and reserve a name for the user from the Player table.
-This process depends on the Player table containing a pool of pre-populated and randomized user names.
-The usernameGenerator service provides the ability to generate this pool of names.
+The server example allows you to generate a set of random names and save those names to the database or a csv file.

 ### Generate New User Names

-To generate new user names and populate the Player table:
+To generate new user names and populate the Person table:

-1. In `plugins/index.js`, in the options for the util-username-generator package, set the `saveToDatabase` option to `true`.
+1. In `plugins/index.js`, in the options for the `name-generator` package, set the `saveToDatabase` and `saveToFile` options to `true`.
 2. Set the `generateOnStart` to `100000` or less.
-Setting it above 100000 may cause the process to fail.
+Setting it above 100000 may cause the process to fail (due to the default limitations in node).
-3. Set the `prefixes` option to an array of prefixes.
-At least one prefix must be set, but that prefix can be `''`.
-For each prefix, the system will generate the number of records as defined in the `generateOnStart` option.
-For example, if you set `generateOnStart` to `100000` and you set the `prefixes` option to `['','','','','']`, the system will generate a total of 500000 records.
-4. Set the `NODE_ENV` variable to `development`.
-The usernameGenerator will only run in a development environment.
-5. In `server/datasources.json`, ensure that the `db` datasource is connecting to the database you want to populate.
-6. Start the application server.
-On startup the usernameGenerator service will use the options you set to generate a pool of unique, random usernames.
+3. Start the application server.
+On startup the nameGenerator service will use the options you set to generate a pool of unique, random names.
+4. View the csv file and the file version of the in-memory data store in the `data` directory.
+5. Explore the plugins directory to learn more about how the server-side plugins work together.

+## Use DI on the Client to Answer Math Problems

+The client example uses math plugins to solve problems.

+### View Client Examples

+To view an example with a basic math plugin:

+1. `npm start` the server.
+2. Browse to http://localhost:3000.
+You should see a simple math problem solved.

+To view an example with a more advanced plugin:

+1. After starting the server, browse to http://localhost:3000/advanced.html.
+2. Explore the client directory to learn more about how the client-side plugins work together.